imamaris/covidcenter-bot/docusaurus/docs/introduction.md

   <img src="./assets/test_messenger_header.gif" width="40%">
 </p>

-In this tutorial, we will be creating an API-based bot that give information covid to your account.
-The app will be able to process the user's text and respond to the user data about covid that they want.
-The key things we will explore is how to:
+In this tutorial, we will be creating an API-based bot that gives covid information to users.
+The app will be able to process the user's text and respond location-based covid information to the users.
+We will explore how to:

 *   [Design the User Interaction and Architecture](/docs/design-user-interaction)
 *   [Learn Terms in Wit.AI](/docs/learn-terms-in-witai)